Commercially traded wine containers

 and various stoppers of other kinds, more than 70% of cork production

 value comes from wine corks.
-This may seem like the producers are over-charging for wine corks, but most wine corks are the "filet" of the cork bark, made from actual whole and unflawed pieces of thick bark that has grown many seasons between harvesting, while most other cork products are either the "ground beef" from chopped up pieces or from thin, younger bark.
+This may seem like the producers are over-charging for wine corks, but most wine corks are the "filet" of the cork bark, made from actual whole and unflawed pieces of thick bark that has grown many seasons between harvesting, while most other cork products are made either from the "ground beef" of chopped up and reformed bits and pieces or from sections of thinner, younger bark (lack of meaty comparison notwithstanding).

 may be quite good as wine bottle closures, but they are far from perfect.